eanbit-rt/DataCuration/README.md

 - be able to highlight and apply the FAIR principles in genomics --- or any of their research
 - Know the various tools that can be used to develop a data management plan
 - Be prepared to apply open science principles but protect their data: Be as open as possible and closed as necessary

+## 3. Metadata standards for genomic data and uploading to Genbank/ ENA